 Fennel has a very unique flavour and texture so it is lovely to allow that to shine through in a salad.
 This is the quickest salad you will ever make but is great with loads of dishes, especially other salads, cheeses and cold cuts or […]

 I love a crunchy slaw but sometimes the cabbage base can be overwhelming or, for some people, harder to digest.
 This Red Cabbage Slaw uses as salting technique for the cabbage which means the cabbage is a little softer and some of the juices have […]

 If you are looking for a quick side for a curry or dal, something to dunk in your soup or to go with your meze, flatbreads are your friend.
-The best thing about them is just how simple they are to throw together.
-They are […]

 I love a fritter as a freeze-ahead meal prep item to use for impromptu dinners, packed lunches, picnics and as a veggie packed side, so these Indian Style Sweet Potato Fritters are a total winner.
 If you have any random root veg laying around you […]

 Need bread and need it fast?
 Knocking together a soda bread is faster than going to the shops!
 This one doesn’t even have buttermilk so really can be made with everything you have in the house.
 It couldn’t be easier.
 This is a basic 100% wholemeal but you can add nuts, seeds, dried fruits or cheese to make it your own or use up any bits and bobs you have leftover.
 It’s amazing warm with a bowl of soup.

 30mins Wholemeal Soda Bread

 - 350 g wholemeal flour

 - 1 tablespoon cider or white wine vinegar/lemon juice

 - Step 1 Mix the vinegar or lemon juice with the milk and leave to stand.